Reek Sunday: 2016

 Twenty to twenty five thousand people participated in the 2016 Reek Sunday pilgrimage, which was led by the Archbishop of Tuam, Dr Michael Neary, with the Papal Nuncio, Archbishop Charles John Brown.
 Volunteers from all twelve Irish mountain rescue teams, including 120 members of the Order of Malta, were present as part of a safety plan coordinated by members of the Mayo Mountain Rescue team.
 A detachment from the Air Corps was on duty with a helicopter to rescue any casualties from the mountain.

 2017

-At least 25,000 people took part in the 2017 Reek Sunday pilgrimage.
-One of the first to climb the mountain, beginning the climb at 7 am, was the Archbishop of Tuam, Dr Michael Neary, accompanied by Bishop Fintan Monahan, Bishop of Killaloe, and Gearóid Dullea, executive secretary of the Irish Catholic Bishops Conference.
-Archbishop Neary celebrated Mass in the mountaintop oratory at 11 am.
+At least 25,000 people took part in the 2017 Reek Sunday pilgrimage, including the Archbishop of Tuam, Michael Neary, and Fintan Monahan, Bishop of Killaloe.
 Thirteen people were injured, three of whom were airlifted off the mountain.

 2018

-An estimated 5,000 people took part in the 2018 Reek Sunday.
-Archbishop of Tuam Michael Neary led the pilgrimage up the mountain.
-Hourly masses were also celebrated at the summit.
-Mayo Mountain Rescue Team organised and co-ordinated rescue and emergency care services.
-Good weather conditions kept casualties to a minimum, although one 46-year-old man had to be airlifted to hospital in Galway with chest pains.
+Five thousand people were thought to have taken part in 2018.

 2019

-Thousands of people have taken part in the 2019 pilgrimage on Croagh Patrick.
-Rescue teams assisting just over 20 people for mostly minor injuries.
-Misty weather at the summit early in the day gave way to clear conditions as the afternoon progressed.
-The Archbishop of Tuam, Dr Michael Neary celebrated mass on the summit in the morning.
-Afterwards he spoke of the appeal of the climb for generations of people.
-Dr Neary said there was something of a parable in the manner in which people approached the day, assisting others and ensuring that those in difficulty were given support on their journey.
-A range of agencies spent the day on standby to assist with the treatment of those with injuries.
-The Irish Air Corps airlifted a small number of people from the mountain, while Order of Malta, Mountain Rescue and Civil Defence teams patrolled the route to cater for all incidents that arose.
+"Thousands" of people were estimated to have gone on the 2019 pilgrimage, but the number was thought to be lower than in earlier years.